skedgo/tripgo-api/docs/bookings/ios.md

 2. An attempt to make the booking is performed, which can have the following outcomes:
     - The booking was successful and `BookingResult.UpdateTrip` is returned with a URL to update the trip, which will then include the confirmation details.
     - The booking can be made, but more information is required by the user.
 This is the case `BookingResult.LoadTrip` which returns a booking form, which can be then be displayed using the `BPKBookingViewController`.
+    - The booking can be made, but the user first need to accept an agreement.
+This is the case ``BookingResult.UpdateTrip` which returns two URLs.
+The first URL should be displayed to the user, and the user has accepted the terms once the user gets to the second URL.
+If the user accepted, you should then kick off the initial call to `BPKOperator.makeBookingToURL` again.
     - If there's an error, the observable aborts with an error.

 ---